aeckley/incident/README.md

 # Summary

-This application is able to upload an incident JSON file and display the location of the incident and metadata including the weather at the time of the incident.
-I spent a total time of approximately 8 hours on this project.
+This application can upload an incident JSON file, display the location of the incident and metadata including the weather at the time of the incident.
+I spent approximately 8 hours on this project, including several breaks.

 ## Installation

 To Install this app:

-- Install the latest LTS release node.js
+- Install the latest LTS release of node.js
 - Install the latest Angular CLI
   ```console
   user@yourcomputer: ~$ npm install -g @angular/cli